dachiefjustice/railsgoat-cicd-lab/README.md

 # RailsGoat CI/CD Lab
 This free and open-source lab teaches developers and security practitioners how to integrate static analysis (SAST) and dynamic analysis (DAST) into a Jenkins CI/CD pipeline.
 It's based on [RailsGoat](https://github.com/OWASP/railsgoat/), an intentionally-vulnerable Rails training app.

-This lab is cross-platform (Vagrant + Virtualbox) and runs on your local machine.
+The lab is cross-platform (Vagrant + Virtualbox) and runs on your local machine.
 It's tested against current versions of Linux, Windows, Vagrant, and Virtualbox.
 It should work on Mac OS as well.

 ## Ways To Use This Lab
 - Follow the [walkthrough](docs/lab-walkthrough.md).
 You'll deploy a Jenkins server and use it to automate vulnerability analysis: SAST (with [semgrep](https://semgrep.dev/) and [brakeman](https://brakemanscanner.org/)) and DAST (with [ZAP](https://www.zaproxy.org/)).